bioinformaticsdotca/MIC_2023/module4/module_4_taxonomic.md

 * (2) removal of unwanted reads - we usually check that there are no PhiX reads left over from the sequencing (usually added into Illumina sequencing runs for internal quality control) and may also remove any host-associated reads, for example, in human studies we would usually remove reads that map to the human genome
 * (3) joining of the forward and reverse reads

 Both of the first two steps can be performed using [Kneaddata](https://huttenhower.sph.harvard.edu/kneaddata/).
 The third step could be with a program that checks for matches between the reads, but as metagenome reads often don't have a large - or any - overlap, we may just simply concatenate the reads together.
-We've chosen to focus more on the taxonomic classification/downstream interpretation of our data in todays workshop, but you can read/work through the [previous workshop that we ran](https://github.com/LangilleLab/microbiome_helper/wiki/Metagenomics-(taxonomic-annotation;-IMPACTT-2022)) for a complete overview of of these preliminary steps.
+We've chosen to focus more on the taxonomic/functional annotations/downstream interpretation of our data in todays workshop, but you can read/work through the [previous workshop that we ran](https://github.com/LangilleLab/microbiome_helper/wiki/Metagenomics-(taxonomic-annotation;-IMPACTT-2022)) for a complete overview of of these preliminary steps that you should definitely run if you have your own data.

 First open up your terminal and log in to the server instance.